Create an Airwallex account today

 How can a multi-currency account benefit my business?

-A business multi-currency account benefits your business by letting you avoid forced FX conversions every time you get paid or make a payment in a foreign currency.
-Instead of auto‑converting everything back to SGD, you can receive, hold, and pay in those currencies from one place, which cuts FX costs and double conversions.
-It also simplifies reconciliation and cash‑flow management, because you see all your currency balances and cross‑border payments in a single dashboard instead of juggling several bank portals.
+A business multi-currency account lets you avoid forced FX conversions every time you get paid or make a payment in a foreign currency.
+Instead of auto-converting everything back to SGD, you can receive, hold, and pay in those currencies from one place — cutting FX costs and double conversions.
+It also simplifies reconciliation and cash-flow management, because you see all your currency balances and cross-border payments in a single dashboard instead of juggling several bank portals.

 What is the process for opening a multi-currency account in Singapore?

 To open a multi-currency account in Singapore, you choose a provider, submit an application, and complete identity and business verification checks.
-Banks typically require you to visit a branch for verification purposes, while fintechs like Airwallex complete the same Know Your Customer (KYC) process fully online.
+Traditional banks typically require an in-person branch visit for verification, while fintech platforms like Airwallex complete the same Know Your Customer (KYC) process fully online.
+For business accounts, you'll generally need your company registration documents, identification for directors and beneficial owners, and details of your business activities.

-Which multi-currency account is the best for SMEs in Singapore?
+Which multi-currency account is best for SMEs in Singapore?

-For SMEs with regional or global growth plans, Airwallex is often the best choice because it combines a multi-currency wallet, low FX margins, S$0 local‑rail transfers, and integrated tools (cards, bill pay, expense management, and payment acceptance) on one platform.
-If you mainly need lending, cash services, or in‑branch support, a traditional bank’s multi-currency business account may still play a complementary role alongside Airwallex.
+For SMEs with regional or global growth plans, Airwallex is often the strongest choice because it combines a multi-currency wallet, low FX margins, S$0 local-rail transfers, and integrated tools — cards, bill pay, expense management, and payment acceptance — on one platform.
+If you need lending, cash services, or in-branch support, a traditional bank's multi-currency account will still play a role alongside your fintech platform.

 Sources: